Mary Nash (actress)

 Mary Nash (born Mary Honora Ryan; August 15, 1884 – December 3, 1976) was an American actress.

 Early life

 Mary and her younger sister, author/actress Florence, were born to James H. Ryan, a lawyer, and his wife, Ellen Frances (née McNamara).
 The sisters adopted the surname of their stepfather, Philip F. Nash, a vaudeville booking executive, who married their mother after the death of their father.
 Fortuitously, the name change would avoid conflict with actress Mary Ryan, who achieved Broadway popularity before Nash.
 Nash attended the Convent of St. Anne in Montreal and trained for acting at the American Academy of Dramatic Arts.
-Nash was Catholic.